Sean Maguire: Career

 In 2001, Maguire played the title role in the TV-film Prince Charming opposite Bernadette Peters, Christina Applegate and Billy Connolly – with Martin Short as his assistant, Rodney.
 In 2005, he also made The Third Wish – which co-starred actors Jenna Mattison, Armand Assante, Betty White and James Avery.
 Maguire also appeared as Euan in the defunct WB Network sitcom Off Centre with Eddie Kaye Thomas and Jason George.

-Maguire played one of the main characters, Donovan Brink, on the television series Eve.
+Maguire (alongside Jason George once again) played one of the main characters, Donovan Brink, on the television series Eve.
 He starred in the CBS sitcom The Class, playing gay character Kyle Lendo, but the show was cancelled in May 2007.
 He completed filming in 2006–2007 for an American comedy film LA Blues playing a character called Jack Davis.

 Maguire's film Meet the Spartans went to No. 1 in the US box office chart in 2008, and he starred in Mr Eleven on ITV1 in autumn 2008.
 Maguire also signed on to a guest spot in Cupid for ABC portraying an Irish musician.

 Maguire played the lead role in Kröd Mändoon and the Flaming Sword of Fire, a comedy fantasy series in which he plays a "sensitive, but clueless freedom fighter".
 The show premiered in the United States on Comedy Central on 9 April 2009, in Canada on Citytv on 8 June, and in the United Kingdom on BBC Two on 11 June.

 In the third season of ABC's Once Upon a Time, Maguire joined the show as Robin Hood, taking over the role from Tom Ellis.
 After recurring for two seasons, he was promoted to a series regular in June 2015, right before the start of the show's fifth season.